caioariede/django-location-field/README.md

 Features
 --

-* The map will automatically update after changing a field based on
+* Support for multiple map engines, like Google Maps, OpenStreetMap and Mapbox.
-* Works with both Spatial and non-Spatial databases
+* Works with both Spatial and non-Spatial databases.
-* Works perfectly with formsets

 Compatibility
 --